 Chief Bergerson began his career as a firefighter in the Austin area in 1993, before joining the Waco Fire Department on August 18, 1997.
-He has held, or served temporarily in every rank of the Department prior to being promoted to Deputy Chief on October 18, 2017.
+He has held or served temporarily in every rank of the Department before being promoted to Deputy Chief on October 18, 2017.
 His leadership has been instrumental in implementing many changes within the Waco Fire Department and was an integral part of the team achieving the Department’s Class 1 ISO insurance rating.
 He supervises Administration and Support Services while coordinating with other Branches to maintain effective operations and works on numerous special projects.

-He has earned a Master of Liberal Studies degree in Public Administration from Fort Hays State University; a Bachelor of Science in Organizational Leadership from Mountain State University, and an Associate of Applied Science in Fire Services Administration from Weatherford College.
-A 2019 graduate of the National Fire Academy’s Executive Fire Officer (EFO) Program, Chief Bergerson has been awarded the prestigious Chief Fire Officer (CFO) designation from the Center for Public Safety Excellence.
+He has earned a Master of Liberal Studies degree in Public Administration from Fort Hays State University, a Bachelor of Science in Organizational Leadership from Mountain State University, and an Associate of Applied Science in Fire Services Administration from Weatherford College.
+A 2019 graduate of the National Fire Academy’s Executive Fire Officer (EFO) Program, Chief Bergerson has also been awarded the prestigious Chief Fire Officer (CFO) designation from the Center for Public Safety Excellence.
 As a graduate of the Texas Fire Chiefs Academy, he has also earned the professional designation as a Certified Fire Executive (CFE).

 Chief Bergerson holds Master Firefighter, Master Aircraft Rescue Firefighter, Fire Officer IV, Incident Safety Officer, Hazardous Materials Technician, Hazardous Materials Incident Commander, and Fire Service Instructor III-Master certifications from the Texas Commission on Fire Protection, and EMT-Basic from the Texas Department of State Health Services.

-Chief Vranich holds certification from the Texas Commission on Fire Protection as Advanced Firefighter, Advanced Aircraft Rescue Firefighter, Advanced Fire Investigator, Advanced Arson Investigator, Advanced Code Enforcement Inspector, Plans Examiner, Fire Service Instructor, Emergency Medical Technician.
+Chief Vranich holds certification from the Texas Commission on Fire Protection as Advanced Firefighter, Advanced Aircraft Rescue Firefighter, Fire Officer, Advanced Fire Investigator, Advanced Arson Investigator, Advanced Code Enforcement Inspector, Plans Examiner, Fire Service Instructor, Emergency Medical Technician.
 He also holds certifications from the Texas Commission on Law Enforcement as Basic Instructor, Firearms Instructor, and Advanced Peace Officer.